michannstoner/flashcards/README.md

 ### How To Play

--Run `node index.js` in your command line
+ - Run `node index.js` in your command line

--See your first question, and a list of possible answers
+ - See your first question, and a list of possible answers

--Use your up/down arrows on your keyboard to choose which answer you think is correct
+ - Use your up/down arrows on your keyboard to choose which answer you think is correct

--Press enter!
+ - Press enter!

--Get feedback on whether you're correct or not
+ - Get feedback on whether you're correct or not

--Press enter for your next question, and continue until your round is over
+ - Press enter for your next question, and continue until your round is over

 ### Game Display
 ##### **Begin Game**